paveltimofeev/screens.io/tasklist.md

 - Use Master term instead of Reference?
 - **------------ CLOSED BETA MILESTONE ------------**

+- Frontend: Should logout user on Delete Account
 - [Feature+] Stubs for images (see. backend/app_logic/engine_scripts/puppet/interceptImages.js)
 - Frontend: Allow to choose Viewports for Scenario at Viewports Tab
 - Frontend: Second change of Account Name (and other fields) fails without page reload